Athletic Training Program

 Certified athletic trainers serve as the critical link between athletic programs, emergency medical services, and the medical community.
 Certified athletic trainers work under the direction of a licensed physician and provide a broad range of services to the physically active.
 Their primary responsibilities include injury prevention, recognition and evaluation, management and rehabilitation of injuries, organization and administration, education and counseling.

-"The Concord University Athletic Training Program is Accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
-The program has been placed on Probation as of February 19.
-2016 by the CAATE, 6850 Austin Center Blvd., Suite 100, Austin TX 78731-3101."
+"The Concord University Athletic Training Program is Accredited by the Commission on Accreditation of Athletic Training Education (CAATE)."